 \subsection{Progressive Distillation}

-We apply knowledge distillation to compensate for the performance degradation due to parameter and level reduction.
-The teacher model is a full-size PyNET (all five levels and an original number of filters) and additional components for \QxQ{} input (residual learning and sub-pixel convolution).
-We denote this teacher model by {\it enhanced PyNET}.
-Figure~\ref{fig:pynet} in Section~\ref{app:pynet} describes the full-size PyNET teacher model, where the enhancements (sub-pixel convolution and residual learning) are highlighted in magenta.
-Motivated by Cho and Hariharan \cite{softoutput}, we adjust the teacher's performance level to smooth the teacher's knowledge in demosaicing tasks.
-However, instead of using a less-trained teacher that is fixed, we adaptively switch the teacher's level while training.
-We called this strategy {\it progressive distillation}.
+To address the performance reduction resulting from parameter and level reduction, we employ knowledge distillation with an enhanced PyNET as the teacher model.
+The teacher model is a full-size PyNET with all five levels, the original number of filters, and additional components for Q$\times$Q input, such as a skip connection with a gray image and sub-pixel convolution.
+The {\it enhanced PyNET} teacher model is depicted in Figure~\ref{fig:pynet}, with the enhancements highlighted in magenta.
+Taking inspiration from progressive distillation~\cite{rezagholizadeh2021pro} in classification settings, we propose progressive distillation for generative models, which also adaptively adjusts the teacher's level to smooth the knowledge transfer during the distillation process.

-The intuition of progressive distillation is to keep switching the teacher model to a better one when the student is ready.
-Let $\{T_1, ..., T_k\}$ be the collection of the teachers that share the network architecture but are trained with the different number of epochs.
-The lower index implies the less trained teacher, i.e., $T_1$ is the least trained, and $T_k$ is the most trained teacher.
-The student model is initially trained by itself without the teacher's help.
-When the difference between the student's output and the ground truth saturates, the student starts learning from the less-trained teacher ($T_1$).
-Then, whenever the matching rate between the student's output and the teacher's output saturates, the student switches from the less-trained teacher ($T_i$) to a more-trained teacher ($T_{i+1}$).
-Note that $T_k$ is not a fully-trained teacher since the capacity of the student network is a lot smaller than the teacher's capability.
-With progressive distillation, the unprepared student easily imitates the teacher early, and it can follow the teacher's learning process by adaptively switching teachers.
-Recall that the distilled output can be considered a label-smoothing regularizer in classification model distillation.
-In our case, less trained teachers' output can be viewed as a softened output, and therefore it also plays a role of a regularizer.
+The idea behind progressive distillation for generative models is to progressively switch the teacher model to a more advanced one as the student becomes ready.
+More specifically, let $\{T_1, ..., T_k\}$ represent the collection of teacher models that share the same network architecture but have been trained for a different number of epochs.
+A lower index indicates a less-trained teacher, with $T_1$ being the least trained and $T_k$ being the most trained.
+Initially, the student model trains independently without assistance from a teacher.
+When the difference between the student's output and the ground truth plateaus, the student begins learning from the least-trained teacher ($T_1$).
+Then, as the agreement between the student's output and the teacher's output reaches a saturation point, the student transitions from a less-trained teacher ($T_i$) to a more-trained teacher ($T_{i+1}$).
+It is important to note that $T_k$ is not a fully-trained teacher, as the student network's capacity is significantly smaller than the teacher's capability.
+Progressive distillation enables the unprepared student to easily imitate the teacher in the early stages and follow the teacher's learning process by adaptively switching teachers.
+In the context of classification model distillation, the distilled output can be seen as a label-smoothing regularizer.
+In our case, less-trained teachers contribute to this process.